RockAfeller2013/proxmox_helperscripts/omakub/README.md

 # Unbuntu on Proxmox

-- After deployment, you need to turn of the Keyring to enable RDP
+- Use the promox commands to build the VM, then use console to login and enable RDP, After deployment, you need to turn of the Keyring to enable RDP
 - Install QEMU Guest Tools
 - Disable Firewall
 - Disable IPV6

-Method 1: Unlocking the Keyring
+## Unlocking the Keyring

 This method involves creating a keyring that doesn't require a password, which allows the remote desktop to consistently use the same password.